UPDATE 2-Peru finance minister says will appear in Congress to address accusations

 (Adds planned meeting in Congress on Friday)

-LIMA, June 15 Peru's Finance Minister Alfredo Thorne said he would appear before the opposition-controlled Congress on Friday to address accusations he improperly tried to influence an airport contract.
+LIMA, June 15 (Reuters) - Peru's Finance Minister Alfredo Thorne said he would appear before the opposition-controlled Congress on Friday to address accusations he improperly tried to influence an airport contract.

 Lawmakers had demanded he attend an inspection committee on Thursday, but he said he was too busy with work to comply.